BDC Hamburger Icon

 The file will be removed.

 Syncing folders is like managing user profiles in PowerShell.
 In both cases, you ensure consistency through automation.
-With user profiles, you make sure that each user has the same settings; with syncing folders, you ensure that each folder has the same files.
+With user profiles, you ensure each user has the same settings; with syncing folders, you ensure each folder has the same files.

 Mark Fairlie contributed to this article.